scie1006-2023/comp/workshop3.md

 1. Power on the ROCK PI device and log in using the provided username and password.
 2. Connect to the WIFI network.

    i.
-Click the Networks icon on the task bar, and then click the Connect button on BU-Standard.
+Click the Networks icon on the taskbar, and then **right-click** the Connect button on BU-Standard and choose Configure...

    ![Alt text](images/wifi1.png)